quiltedhills/htfc3-kubejs_patches/README.md

 &nbsp; &nbsp; ◦ Please let us know if the loot tables still feel off! <br/>
 • Blacklisted villagers from cage traps <br/>
 • Tweaked the durability of crude hammers (previously known as just Ex Nihilo hammers) <br/>
-• Made Ender Chests, Wolf Spawn Eggs, Slime Boots and Rotational Compressors more expensive <br/>
+• Made some items more expensive (notably Ender Chests, Wolf Spawn Eggs, Slime Boots and Rotational Compressors) <br/>
 • Tweaked nucleosynthesizer recipes, as most of them were unchanged from base mekanism <br/>
 • Tweaked structural glass and reactor glass recipes <br/>
 • Changed etching acid recipe <br/>
 • Made Cassiterite obtainable from gravel sifting <br/>
 • Buffed Blazing Blood when used as a Blaze Burner fluid (using it is still probably not worthwhile haha) <br/>
+• Tweaked the recipes for HV and MV capacitors <br/>

 ### Quality of Life:
 • Various improvements to quests (wip) <br/>
-• Added detailed tooltips and info tabs for many items <br/>
 • Altered item names for some easy-to-confuse items <br/>
 • Tweaked names for some confusing keybinds <br/>
-• Items directly on top of a sluice will no longer despawn <br/>
+• Items directly on top of a sluice will try their best to not despawn <br/>
 • Hostile mob deaths should no longer produce pollution <br/>
-• Added a safeguard to prevent accidentally placing block items that have sequenced recipe data <br/>
+• Made it more difficult to accidentally place items that have Sequenced Recipe data <br/>
 • Made it possible to obtain silkworms directly from trees without having to collect the leaves with shears first <br/>
 • Made infested leaves landslide instead of collapsing (think dirt or gravel) <br/>
-• DON'T FORGET TO REVERT Added TFC grass blocks to the '#minecraft:dirt' tag, which allows things like planting rubberwood trees on TFC grass blocks <br/>
 • Improved soap-related interactions and added a higher tier Hand Sanitizer item <br/>
 • Changed recipes for Feeds and Baits to reduce recipe conflicts <br/>
-• Added an item that lets you remove player corpses <br/>
+• Tweaked the dye recipes <br/>
 • Ported 1.20's unfired clay recycling recipes <br/>
 • Added ceramic shards that can be used for compost <br/>
 • Added recipes for smelting down greenhouse blocks <br/>
 • Added extra recipes for power-drying some items <br/>
-• Reworked ore-related tags <br/>
+• Reorganized ore-related tags <br/>
 &nbsp; &nbsp; ◦ If you had ore processing contraptions that relied on specific item tags (not attributes like 'can be washed'), <br/>
 &nbsp; &nbsp; &nbsp; you might want to double check that they still work! <br/>
 • Added a way to break up geode quartz blocks prior to getting an IE crusher <br/>
 • Made Lootr and Apple Crates containers interactable in claimed areas <br/>
 • Made vanilla crafting tables no longer interactable in claimed areas <br/>
-• Added a third Brass Mechanisms recipe variant <br/>
+• Added an additional Brass Mechanisms recipe <br/>
 • Increased how many redstone lamps you get per recipe <br/>
 • Added a pressure chamber recipe for Create basins <br/>
 • Reduced the required pressure for some conflicting pressure chamber recipes from 4.0 to 3.0 <br/>